Principles of the Remuneration Policy

 Sustainability for Generali

 Generali stands firm in its role as a Responsible Insurer and Investor, weaving sustainability into the very fabric of our core business.
-As a Responsible Employer, we champion an inclusive workplace, prioritising the wellbeing and growth of our employees.
+As a Responsible Employer, we champion an inclusive workplace, prioritising the well-being and growth of our employees, while also committing to reducing greenhouse gas emissions from our own operations.
 This commitment is equally reflected in our role as a Responsible Corporate Citizen, where our engagement with communities reinforces our strategic intent.
-Underpinned by robust governance, comprehensive policies and guidelines, and reliable integrated reporting, our journey towards sustainability is both meaningful and accountable.
+Underpinned by robust governance, comprehensive policies and guidelines, and reliable integrated reporting, our sustainability journey is both meaningful and accountable.
+The integration of sustainability into management remuneration is a key step in strengthening the link between company/individual performance and sustainability.
+This is made possible by drawing on a panel of strategic sustainability goals that reflect the priorities of the “Lifetime Partner 27: Driving Excellence” strategy.

-ESG Goals in the Remuneration Policy
+Sustainability Goals in the Remuneration Policy

-The variable component of the remuneration is based on a meritocratic approach and on a multi-year horizon, including an annual cash component and a deferred component in shares, based on the achievement of a combination of sustainable business goals and the direct link between incentives and results set at Group, Business Unit, Country, function and individual level, both financial (risk-adjusted), economic and operational, as well as non-financial/ESG.
+The variable component of the remuneration is based on a meritocratic approach and on a multi-year horizon, including an annual cash component and a deferred component in shares, based on the achievement of a combination of sustainable business goals and the direct link between incentives and results set at Group, Business Unit, Country, function and individual level, both financial (risk-adjusted), economic and operational, as well as non-financial.

 Gender Balance & Pay Equity